Tommahawk65/MS1-new-/README.md

 #### Issues Found During Manual Testing

-- Background image not displaying on github pages.
-This was due to the image link mot having the correct location to display properly on Github pages.
-This was a simple fix of editing the file path
+- Background image not displaying on Github pages.
+This was due to the image link not having the correct file location to display properly on Github pages.
+This was a simple fix of editing the file path.

 ![Issue 1](/assets/images/README-Images/issue1.png)